• Native San Diego Histories and Futures, Celebrating the Legacy of San Diego Community Organizers

 October 12, 2023

-The storytellers we invited to share this week are from the Environmental Integration Lab led by Dr. Julia Cantzlur.
+The storytellers this month are from the Environmental Integration Lab led by Dr. Julia Cantzlur.

 broken image